stevekinney/stevekinney.net/src/courses/figma/component-properties.md

 > [!tip] Variants vs. Instance Swap
 > Your mileage may vary and you're welcome to disagree with me, but I will typically make [variants](variants.md) for all of the different states of a button (e.g. hover, active, disabled. etc.).
 But, I'll make different components for each type of button (e.g. primary, secondary, ghost, etc.).
 This allows me to swap between the states with [variants](variants.md) when [prototyping](prototyping.md) and but easily [instance swap](#instance-swap) between the types when designing.
 Shoving _everything_ into variants tends to make organization a mess.

-- [ ] Add some screenshots showing how to implement an instance swap property in Figma.
 ## Simplifying Component Instances

 If you want to hide away most of the complexities of a component away from anyone using it, then you can go to the main component and select "Simplify all instances".
-This will reduce the number of knobs that someone gets to (or, has to) fiddle and allows you to keep things *simple*.
+This will reduce the number of knobs that someone gets to (or, has to) fiddle and allows you to keep things _simple_.

 > [!NOTE] Simplifying an instance will hide layers, but **anyone with the ability to edit** the design file will still be able to edit those layers.